How does this medication work? What will it do for me?

 How should I use this medication?

 The dose of levothyroxine depends on how much of the hormone is needed to bring blood levels back to the normal range.
 This is determined by blood tests that are done in a laboratory.
-The starting dose will depend on the general physical condition of the person taking the medication and the severity and duration of time that symptoms of low thyroid hormone levels have been present.
+The starting dose will depend on your general physical condition and the severity and length of time that you have been experiencing symptoms of low thyroid hormone levels.

 Signs that you may be getting too much thyroid hormone may include chest pain, increased heart rate, palpitations, excessive sweating, heat intolerance, and nervousness.
 If you think your dose of thyroid hormone may be too high, consult your doctor as soon as possible.